aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

 Setting up SSH so you Don't Need a Password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`Ansible <http://docs.ansible.com/>`_ needs to be able to automatically ssh into the computer it is trying to control.
-To do this, you put the public ssh key of the computer running ansible into the computer it is deploying software too.
+`Ansible <http://docs.ansible.com/>`_ needs to be able to ssh into the computer it is trying to control.
+To let it do this, you will have to first, place the public ssh key of the computer running Ansible into the computer it is deploying software too.

 Check to see if the machine you are going to be running `Ansible <http://docs.ansible.com/>`_ from has public
 keys: